vfarcic/devops24/manuscript/01-sts.md

 Let's do `nslookup` of one of the Pods managed by the StatefulSet.

-The Pods can be accessed with a combination of the Pod name (e.g., `db-0`) and the name of the StatefulSet.
+The Pods can be accessed with a combination of the Pod name (e.g., `db-0`) and the name of the Service.
 If the Pods are in a different Namespace, we need to add it as a suffix.
 Finally, if we want to use the full CNAME, we can add `svc.cluster.local` as well.
 We can see the full address from the previous output (e.g., `db-0.db.go-demo-3.svc.cluster.local`).
 All in all, we can access the Pod with the index `0` as `db-0.db`, `db-0.db.go-demo-3`, or `db-0.db.go-demo-3.svc.cluster.local`.
 Any of the three combinations should work since we are inside the Pod running in the same Namespace.
 So, we'll use the shortest version.

 ```bash
 nslookup db-0.db